 Pragmatic Artificial Intelligence (AI) guidance for clinicians

-The Commission has released new guidance to support clinicians in the day-to-day use of Artificial Intelligence (AI) tools.
+The Australian Commission on Safety and Quality in Health Care has released new guidance to support clinicians in the day-to-day use of Artificial Intelligence (AI) tools.

 New AI tools and technologies are being rapidly developed and implemented – which can bring significant benefits for patient care but can also introduce new risks – especially as evidence of safety and efficacy may lag behind implementation.